 Characteristics of modern information systems like massively distributed data creation, query processing over the internet and an increased demand regarding the robustness of such systems require distributed storage and query processing.
 Traditional database systems initially did not meet these new requirements, but met them by offering additional software extensions.
 These extensions suffer from the fact that the original system was not designed with a distributed system in mind and therefore the extension either only offer limited functionality or their applicability is tailored to a specific scenario.
 This course offers a broad introduction into distributed database technology, that does not have the drawbacks of afore mentioned extensions.
-Furthermore the participants get an in-depth look on selected research topics through theoretical course work and hands-on experience with different distributed database systems: The first block of the course will introduce database schemas for distributed storage and based on this, the participants will use SQL to execute queries over distributed databases, where extensions of standard database technology are not sufficient for several reasons.
+Furthermore the participants get an in-depth look on selected research topics through theoretical course work and hands-on experience with different distributed database systems: The first block of the course will introduce database schemas for distributed storage and based on this, the participants will use SQL to execute queries over distributed y stored data.
+The second block of the course will focus on query processing in sensor networks, which is an application of distributed databases, where extensions of standard database technology are not sufficient for several reasons.
 After an introductional phase into sensor databases, the students will develop a solution to a complex research problem over several weeks.
 For the development and testing of this solution, we will provide Sun SPOT sensor nodes (www.sunspotworld.com).